ipfs-force-community/power-stats/README.md

 ### Options

 You can set log level or set concurrency by cli flag.
 Run `./power-stats --help` for more detail.
-And you will get more detail to set log level to `info` or `debug`.
+And you will get more info about per miner to set log level to `info` or `debug`.